Clinical And Medical Negligence Claims JY Update January 2021

 - Loss of income if you have had to stay away from work

-- Projected loss of income if your injury prevents you from going back to work in the same capacity
+- The projected loss of income if your injury prevents you from going back to work in the same capacity

 - Cost of additional care or support that will allow your dependent family to live their lives to the fullest